 Note: The flow you use in your implementation may be different.

 - Create standalone release packages.

-- Deploy and validate release packages through the pre-Production
+- Deploy, approve, and validate release packages in the test

 environments in the deployment path.

 - Deliver production-ready release packages to the release engineering

 team for acceptance.

 - Optionally organize the release packages in a logical

 parent-child hierarchy for attachment to a release train.

 Tip: This is typically done in preparation for deploying